 Health Literacy Core

-- To provide skill-building in using novel methods, techniques and technology to develop literacy appropriate public health messages and patient-centered materials, consent forms, questionnaires and heath education which are understandable and useable for patients, particularly those cared for in the public hospitals and safety-net clinics.
+- skill-building in using health literacy methodology to to develop literacy and culturally appropriate public health messages and patient-centered materials, consent forms, questionnaires and health education materials which are understandable and actionable for patients, particularly those cared for in safety-net hospitals and clinics.

-- To provide supportive ongoing consultation to researchers and scholars in applying health literacy methodology in their existing and planned translational research, as well as with the implementation and dissemination of research findings, to promote a better understanding by all patients.
+- supportive, ongoing consultation to researchers and scholars in applying health literacy methodology in their existing and planned translational research, as well as with the implementation and dissemination of research findings.